Kuba4ful/pd2-lar-dheas-skill-tree/README.md

 # Current issues and bugs

 - Adaptation skill
-	- Make concussion grenade spawn on top of player
+	- Concussion skill randomly doesn't work?
+		- Played three whole heists single-player.
+Worked perfectly fine on 2/3.
+Didn't work on Lab Rats.

-	- Check if it grants Cheater tag (doesn't seem so?)
+	- Check if it grants the Cheater tag (didn't get it after an one hour long heist, but it still should get tested more)
-	- Better implementation for low HP set off (maybe seperate cooldown?)
+	- Reword description to make it take less space but also be easily understood (is it even possible?)
+	- Concussion doesn't get set off when player gets critically wounded.
+Code is disabled.
+Is pretty random, doesn't help much and prevents getting set off on more useful occassions (like getting tased).
+Possible solutions:
+		- Seperate cooldown for critical wounds and tasers.
+		- Remove it completely from description.
-	- Possibly make it display on HUD (could cause incompatibilities)
+	- Possibly make Stacks and Flashbang Cooldown display on HUD (could cause incompatibilities)
 - Denis skill overrides CopBrain:convert_to_criminal, which may cause incompatibilities with other mods (Currently implemented band-aid fix makes it so this function is only overrided when player has this skill aced)
 - Non-updated localization